Two signs, the first reading William B. Beach and a later? fragment for Maclin-Zimmer-McGill Tobacco Company.

 William L. Zimmer Jr. died 12 November 1965, age 86.
 Also buried in Blandford, Find-A-Grave has his memorial at www.findagrave.com/.
 Find-A-Grave gives his birth date as 1897, but the grave marker clearly reads 1879.

 Charles H. Goodman died in 1977.
-His Find-A-Grave memorial in Blandford is found at www.findagrave.com/.
+Also buried in Blandford, his Find-A-Grave memorial in Blandford is found at www.findagrave.com/.

 Henry P. McGill died in 1985.
-His Find-A-Grave memorial in Blandford is found at www.findagrave.com/.
+He is buried in Blandford Cemetery.
+His Find-A-Grave memorial is found at www.findagrave.com/.

 In 2010 the Petersburg Progress-Index, 2 May 2010, reported that Maclin-Zimmer-McGill had closed: "Last tobacco maker in Petersburg ends local operations."